olepoeschl/NQueensFAF/README.md

 `nqueensfaf-cli 20 gpu -g=<name>:bm1`<br>
 The GPU description <name> may include only a part of the full name.
-For example, in order to refer to 'RTX 3080 Founders Edition' it suffices to use the name '3080'.<br> The `:bm` flag represents benchmark and is required, but only takes effect if multiple GPUs are used, each one with its own benchmark score.
+For example, in order to refer to 'RTX 3080 Founders Edition' it suffices to use the name '3080'.<br> The `bm` flag represents the benchmark and is required, but only takes effect if multiple GPUs are used, each one with its own benchmark score.
 A lower score shifts more work towards a GPU.<br>
+__NOTE:__ A good way to choose the bm value is to solve the same board size with both GPUs and use the rounded time in seconds as the benchmark value.<br>

 Multiple GPU option flags must be separated by `:`.
 Other flags are
   - `wg` ⟶ workgroup size on the GPU, standard option 64 is best for NVIDIA GPUs.
   Only set it to 24 for integrated Intel GPUs.